For a comprehensive cheat sheet see github's one

 git diff --cached

-cd <directory code is in>
+cd <directory code is in>git init

 git mv file1 file2